Ogulcan3450/DSA_210_TERM_PROJECT/README.md

 - **Future Work:** Future research could expand this analysis to include data from other individuals or integrate additional variables (such as more granular environmental factors) for a comprehensive view beyond simple correlation analysis.

 ## Conclusion
 This project provides an initial exploration into how social media activity, specifically Instagram story posting, correlates with daily physical activity as measured by calorie output.
-While the current focus is on these two variables enriched by weather data, further research will aim to incorporate additional contextual factors to better understand the underlying relationships.
 This ongoing work will help refine the analysis and potentially uncover more complex patterns in the interaction between online behavior and physical activity.